Learn how to configure Kuba with the kuba.yaml file and understand advanced features

 Provider Configuration

-The provider field specifies which cloud provider to use (gcp, aws, azure,
+The provider field specifies which provider to use (gcp, aws, azure, openbao, local).

 Project ID